smukkejohan/RTIMULib/README.md

 ## Release history

+### December 29 2014 - 5.2.1

+Some improvements to the RTHost CMakelists.txt.
+Changed Visual Studio version to VS2013.

 ### December 29 2014 - 5.2.0

 Added support for vrpn.
 There is a new demo app, RTIMULibvrpn, that shows how this works.

-RTIMUSettings constructor now optionally allows the directory used for the .ini settings file to be specified.
+RTSettings constructor now optionally allows the directory used for the .ini settings file to be specified.
 The original constructor uses the working directory whereas the additional constructor allows this bevaiour to be overridden.

-Changed install directory to /usr/local/bin when using the supplied Makefiles and qmake instead of /usr/bin.
+Changed install directory to /usr/local/bin when using the supplid Makefiles and qmake instead of /usr/bin.
 This is to be consistent with cmake-generated makefiles.

 ### December 15 2014 - 5.1.0